justmiles/go-markdown2confluence/README.md

       --parent string        Optional parent page to next content under -p, --password string      Confluence password.
-(Alternatively set CONFLUENCE_PASSWORD environment variable) -s, --space string         Space in which page should be created -t, --title string         Set the page title on upload (defaults to filename without extension) --use-document-title   Will use the Markdown document title (# Title) if available -u, --username string      Confluence username.
+(Alternatively set CONFLUENCE_PASSWORD environment variable) -s, --space string         Space in which page should be created -c, --comment string       Add a comment to the page (optional) -t, --title string         Set the page title on upload (defaults to filename without extension) --use-document-title   Will use the Markdown document title (# Title) if available -u, --username string      Confluence username.
 (Alternatively set CONFLUENCE_USERNAME environment variable)